yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

   of the 0-1 state within certain period of time), electrical config of the system (voltage), system voltage, etc.
 * The device technology. i.e., the size of the transistor, # transistors, etc.

+## How do we mitigate the issue?

+It is obviously that energy efficiency of AI requires a collective effort from both the model developer, software engineer, and hardware engineer.

+At the level of model algorithm and software program development, the engineers and scientists are required to properly choose the algorithm and implementation of an AI model to tackle the problem - for deep neural network-based algorithms it is advisable to apply pruning to make the model light-weight.
+Some of the tools for monitoring energy consumption or even carbon emission of AI program can be useful.

 # References